rancher/docs/content/rancher/v2.5/en/cluster-provisioning/rke-clusters/cloud-providers/vsphere/in-tree/_index.md

 weight: 10
 ---

-To set up the out-of-tree vSphere cloud provider, follow these steps while creating the vSphere cluster in Rancher:
+To set up the in-tree vSphere cloud provider, follow these steps while creating the vSphere cluster in Rancher:

-1. Set **Cloud Provider** option to `Custom`.
+1. Set **Cloud Provider** option to `Custom` or `Custom (In-Tree)`.

     {{< img "/img/rancher/vsphere-node-driver-cloudprovider.png" "vsphere-node-driver-cloudprovider">}}